 So, it makes sense that Google would try to incorporate user engagement metrics into their rankings.

-Google has remained tight-lipped about this particular element of search, and employees like John Mueller have made vague statements about it in the past.
+Google has remained tight-lipped about this particular element of search.

 But, regardless of if and how much Google uses engagement in their rankings, it’s something that they will always be looking to include more of.
 Focusing on satisfying search users is a good thing, right now and in the future.

 Google has a few different patents relevant to user engagement.
 This one, in particular, describes a way that Google could use user feedback to rank sites.
 That doesn’t prove that they’ve used it but supports that they think about user engagement.

 One of the most popular theories of how Google can measure user satisfaction is the “long click”.